Degree Programs Offered

 GEOG 8406 EMERGING TOPICS IN GEOGRAPHY (3 credits)

 Emerging Topics in Geography focuses on the latest research areas in the field of geography.
 The specific topic of each course set will be based on the research trends in geography.
 This course will be offered on demand.
 (Cross-listed with GEOG 4400).

 GEOG 8500 SPECIAL TOPICS IN GEOGRAPHY (3 credits)

 This course will provide for an in-depth study of a geographical or geological subject (as specified in the course subtitle).
 Subjects will be offered as sections of GEOG 8500, but will be separate from one another.
 Students may repeat GEOG 8500 as often as they like as long as no specific subject is duplicated.
 Course to be offered with approval of Graduate Program Committee and Dean for Graduate Studies.

-An introduction to the concepts and techniques of map construction and computer-based geographic information systems.
+An introduction to the concepts and techniques of map construction and visual data communication.
 Topics include map scale, map projections, thematic cartography, history of cartography, computer mapping, and global positioning systems.
-Particular attention is given to the processing and presentation of spatial data by the computer and the distribution of maps through the Internet.
+Particular attention is given to designing both paper and Internet distributed maps.
+This course is offered in both the Fall and Spring semesters.
 (Cross-listed with GEOG 3530).

 GEOG 8536 HISTORICAL GEOGRAPHY OF THE UNITED STATES (3 credits)

 This course examines the geography, physical and human, real, perceived, or theoretical, of the United States' historical development.
 It considers the ways history has and has not been affected by geography.
 It will also cover the field of historical geography, its theories and practices.
 (Cross-listed with GEOG 4530).